-The waste facility has a mobile phone number (0427101125).
-The mobile phone is located at the weighbridge office for internally and externally communications.
+The waste facility has a fixed phone line (02 6792 5475).
+A mobile phone is provided to the Waste Operators for use at the Narrabri Waste Management Facility for communication both internally (mobiles etc) and externally.
 Additionally, a two-way radio system is also available for each staff member.